hanezu/haidog-MeanFlow/MNIST_TRAINING.md

 ### Arguments
 - `--exp_name`: (Required) The name of the experiment folder in `results/`.
 - `--ckpt_step`: (Optional) Specific checkpoint step to evaluate.
 Defaults to the latest checkpoint.
+- `--ckpt_all`: (Flag) If set, evaluates ALL checkpoints found in the experiment directory.
 - `--batch_size`: (Default: 16) Batch size for evaluation.
 - `--limit_batches`: (Default: 10) Number of batches to evaluate.